anovos/anovos-docs/docs/using-anovos/data-reports/overview.md

 The full report is configured through two blocks in the configuration file: `report_preprocessing` and  `report_generation`.

-The `report_preprocessing` includes a mandatory `master_path` setting which specifies the location the data generated for the report is stored as it is computed by the different modules.
+The `report_preprocessing` includes a mandatory `master_path` setting which specifies the location the data generated for the report is stored as it is computed by the different modules of _Anovos_.

 The `charts_to_objects` sub-block specifies the parameters passed to the different preprocessing and analysis functions.